IBM Sues Microsoft's New Chief Diversity Officer To Protect Diversity Trade Secrets - Slashdot

 Data out today [equalityhumanrights.com] shows that a lot of employers have pretty regressive policies towards women and particularly mothers.
 That makes it harder for them to hire women and to retain women, which means they have a smaller pool of available talent to draw on.

 Another example is lack of understanding about disabilities.
-A lot of people worry that having a disabled person work for/with them will be costly, that they will need a lot of time off sick, that they will be unproductive or that they m
+A lot of people worry that having a disabled person work for/with them will be costly, that they will need a lot of time off sick, that they will be unproductive or that they might suddenly get worse and go on long term sick leave.
+A bit of education and understanding goes a long way.
+Once a disable person is hired a bit of support (which is legally required anyway in many countries) can help retain them.

+To help recruit minority candidates a bit of understanding about why questions like "where are you really from?" are inappropriate goes a long way.
+Again, it's not really overt racism...
+The technical term is "microagreession" but that seems to trigger people (oops), so it might be better described as "don't ask the same daft questions they always get asked and respond to with no, really, I'm from Birmingham."

+Some do, some not.
+Some do more mistakes, some less.
+And if diversity made corporations more competitive, we would see the corporations that are more diverse winning over those that are less diverse.
+Like in a natural selection process.
+But this is not happening.

+And from welfare-for-life trailer trash with a fridge full of beer and a disdain for condoms, like progressives intended.

-Re:Douchebag manoeuvre (Score:5, Interesting)
+Re:Douchebag manoeuvre (Score:4, Interesting)

 Data out today [equalityhumanrights.com] shows that a lot of employers have pretty regressive policies towards women and particularly mothers.
 That makes it harder for them to hire women and to retain women, which means they have a smaller pool of available talent to draw on.